wenkokke/setup-agda/README.md

 [![Setup Legacy](https://github.com/wenkokke/setup-agda/actions/workflows/test-setup-legacy.yml/badge.svg)](https://github.com/wenkokke/setup-agda/actions/workflows/test-setup-legacy.yml)

 This action sets up an Agda environment for use in actions by installing or building a version of Agda and adding it to PATH.
 For supported versions, this action uses [custom binary distributions][custom-binary-distributions].
 For all other versions, this action attempts to build Agda from source.

+If an older version of GHC is needed, this action will call [`haskell/actions/setup`][haskell/actions/setup].
+Any inputs supported by [`haskell/actions/setup`][haskell/actions/setup] is supported by this action, and will be passed along in the event that it is called.

 ## Usage